Spruce Bay

 Spruce Bay is a hamlet in the Canadian province of Saskatchewan.
 It is located on the north-western shore of Meeting Lake, adjacent to Meeting Lake Regional Park.
+It lies within the Rural Municipality of Spiritwood No. 496.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Spruce Bay had a population of 15 living in 7 of its 33 total private dwellings, a change of from its 2016 population of 20.
 With a land area of 0.14 km2, it had a population density of in 2021.